 Mt Magnet delivered an EBIT of \$14.5 million for the year ended 30 June 2019 which was down from the \$44.2 million gross profit for the year ended 30 June 2018.
 Profitability at Mt Magnet was down on 2018 due to slightly higher operating costs and lower grades in 2019 financial year at that operation.
-The cost per tonne at Mt Magnet was up 7% on the prior year due to higher operating costs due to higher stripping cists at Milky Way in the year and the operations moving to smaller open pits which have lower productivity rates.
+The cost per tonne at Mt Magnet was up 7% on the prior year due to higher operating costs due to higher stripping costs at Milky Way in the year and the operations moving to smaller open pits which have lower productivity rates.

 Whilst operating costs were higher the main driver of the reduced profitability has been due to the lower grades at Mt Magnet & Vivien with the total cost of sales per ounce increasing 19%.
-Grades were down at the Mt Magnet project as a result of 58% less high grade underground ore being available as mining at Water Tank Hill concluded and underground operations focussed on the development of the new Hill 60 and Shannon underground mines.
+Grades were down at the Mt Magnet project as a result of 58% less high grade underground ore being available as mining at Water Tank Hill concluded and underground operations focused on the development of the new Hill 60 and Shannon underground mines.
 The development of these underground mines in 2019 will deliver higher grades in the 2020 financial year.
 This drop in underground ore was offset in part by a 6% increase in the grade of open pit ore fed into the processing plant at Mt Magnet.
 Whilst the volumes from the Vivien mine were comparable to the 2018 financial year grades at Vivien decreased 20% on the 2018 grades.

 Edna May delivered an EBIT of \$29.1 million for the year ended 30 June 2019 compared to \$15.7 million for the year ended 30 June 2018.
 Whilst this is in part due to the operation being controlled by Ramelius for the whole financial year in 2019 it is also, and more importantly, attributable the improved financial performance of the operation.
 Profitability at Edna May increased in the 2019 financial year with the completion of the Stage 2 open pit delivering higher than expected grades.
 This was despite the business incurring costs involved in the restructure of the operations as a seamless transition to the Greenfinch project was not possible.
 As the Stage 2 stockpiles were exhausted the mill feed came to rely on the low grade stockpiles which again delivered excellent, and higher than expected, grades.
-The low grade ore stockpiles will continue to be the primary source of ore feed at Edna May until the Marda and Greenfinch ore becomes available and will continue to be used for blending purposes.
-Low grade has delivered positive earnings as well as positive cash flow over the year.